What is the Diesel Bug and How Can You Avoid It?

 How to Get Rid of Diesel Bug?

-If your fuel and/or tank are far too damaged, you probably have to substitute them.
-To make sure, have your tank inspected by a professional who can confirm the extent of the damage.
+- To make sure that your tank is usable again, have your tank inspected by a professional who can confirm the extent of the damage.

 Our equipment can monitor each product through each pump.
 Real-time information regarding all fuel can be transmitted to the fleet manager automatically, meaning you can keep track of your fuel wherever, whenever.